What’s the absolute best way to start learning the guitar?

 Conclusion

-Every guitarist needs to memorize a few easy guitar riffs that they can bust out at the drop of a hat.
+Every guitarist needs to memorize a few easy guitar riffs they can bust out at the drop of a hat.
 You never know when you’re going to find yourself with a guitar in hand.

-A good article to read next to get those riffs down faster would be our best tips on learning guitar the right way.
+And there’s nothing more evident than the gulf between someone who can play a lick everyone knows and the guy just strumming chords.An excellent article to read next to get those riffs down faster would be our best tips on learning guitar the right way.

 • • •